Nigerian Suya Recipe

 How to Serve Nigerian Suya

-One of the best ways to enjoy Nigerian Suya is to serve it while it’s hot, moist, and flavorful.
+One of the best ways to enjoy Nigerian Suya is to serve it while it’s hot, moist, and yummy.
 You can eat it right from the skewers.
 Otherwise, remove them from the skewers and serve them on a plate.

-Garnish the Nigerian Suya with onions, cucumber, tomato, more suya spice, or roasted vegetables to make it colorful and fun to eat.
+Garnish the Nigerian Suya with onions, cucumber, tomato, more suya spice, or roasted vegetables to make it fun to eat.
 Here are some of the best side dishes that you will love with this meal:

 easy suya recipe